 Geographical segments

-The Group operate in a single geographical segment principally in Thailand.
-The Group operates only in the country.
+The Group operates in a single geographical segment principally in Thailand.
 There are no material revenues derived from or assets located in foreign countries.
+Therefore, revenue and assets presented in the financial statements are geographical segment reporting.

 Major customers